Epicollect5 API

 A full list of the available status codes can be found [here](https://five.epicollect.net/json/ec5-status-codes/en.json).

-## Rate limiting
+## Rate Limiting

 We currently limit access to the API to

-* 60 requests per minute per project.
+* 60 requests per minute for projects (JSON structure).

-* 60 requests per minute per entries
+* 60 requests per minute for entries.

 * 30 requests per minute for media files.

-* 1000 entries per request.
+* 1000 entries per request max.

 * 10 auth tokens per hour.